 Tien often pulls this trope, over-exerting himself to near death (and in the fight with Nappa, complete death).

-During the Skypeia arc in One Piece, the Badass Normal Skypeian, Wiper, goes one-on-one with GodEneru.
+During the Skypeia arc, the Badass Normal Skypeian, Wiper, goes one-on-one with GodEneru.
 After a tense fight, Wiper manages to kill Eneru by using the Reject Dial, at the cost of severe damage to his own body.
 Unfortunately for Wiper, Eneru's electric Devil Fruit immediately acts like a Magical Defibrillator, restarting the tyrant's heart.
 Sorry Wiper, looks like killing him once just isn't enough.

 Later on, Luffy faces Big BadMagellan, who's coated in an armor of deadly poison.
 Luffy manages to get some hits in, but ultimately he isn't strong enough to keep Magellan down and succumbs to the poison.